Cagrilintide: Weight Reduction Research From Clinical Trials

 Nausea: Undoubtedly the most common side effect.
 Initially affects 25-30%, subsequently decreasing to 10-15% by month 3.

-Vomiting: Fortunately, less common (5-10%), usually during dose increases.
+Vomiting: Fortunately, less common (5-10%), usually during research amount(s) demonstrates elevation in laboratory conditions.
 Moreover, typically resolves quickly.

 Diarrhea: Additionally, affects 15-20%, typically mild and transient.
 Nevertheless, stays hydrated is important.